Blockbuster (DC Comics): Female Blockbuster

-A newer, female Blockbuster appears in the swamps of Louisiana and fights Mon-El.
+A newer, female Blockbuster of indeterminate origins appears in the swamps of Louisiana and fights Mon-El and King Billy.

 Powers and abilities

 All incarnations of Blockbuster possess superhuman physical abilities coupled with reduced intelligence.
-Roland Desmond overcame this weakness after receiving enhanced power from Neron.
+Roland Desmond overcame this weakness after receiving enhanced power from Neron, gaining genius-level intellect.

 Other versions

-An alternate universe variant of Blockbuster appears in Just Imagine....
+An alternate universe version of Blockbuster appears in Just Imagine....
 This version is Brock Smith, a murderer and death row inmate who is rescued and empowered by Dominic Darrk and joins the Doom Patrol.
 He is defeated by Batman and Wonder Woman and dies after being electrocuted.

 In other media

 Television

 Blockbuster as he appears in Young Justice.